Alexandra Nixey

 Professional Summary

 Alexandra is committed to creating a safe, inclusive and respectful therapeutic space where clients feel heard, supported and understood.
-Her practice is evidence-based, trauma-informed and neurodivergent-affirming, with a strong focus on building trust, emotional safety and practical coping strategies.
+Her practice is evidence-based, culturally safe, trauma-informed and neurodivergent-affirming, with a strong focus on building trust, emotional safety and practical coping strategies.

 Support Offered